Don’t Become a Statistic: Four Tips for Preventing Fraud at Your Organization

 Understanding the Threat

 Fraud can have a significant impact on nonprofit organizations, both in terms of damaged trust and damaged finances.
-Median losses for nonprofit organizations in the ACFE report were $75,000 — and most of the time organizations that fall victim to fraud do not recover any of their losses.
+Median losses for nonprofit organizations in the ACFE report were $60,000 — and 52% of all organizations in the report did not recover any of their fraud losses.

-Interestingly, it usually takes twice as long — an average of 24 months — to detect fraud being committed by executives as compared to 18 months for managers (35% of cases) and $21,000 (23% of cases) for non-management employees.
+It also takes an average of 18 months to detect fraud being committed by owners/executives as compared to 16 months for managers and eight months for non-management employees, according to the ACFE.

 Take Steps to Protect Your Organization